Health and Safety Emergencies: (541) 737-7000

 The programs are open to students from all fields of study.
 To be eligible, students must meet the following minimum requirements before departure:

-• An overall GPA of 2.70 or above.
+• An overall GPA of 2.5 or above.

 • Attend mandatory orientation meetings during the term prior to departure.

-(All Querétaro programs offer 200, 300 and 400 level coursework.)
+(The Querétaro program offers 200, 300 and advanced level coursework.)

-Students must continue to make satisfactory academic progress throughout the application process and during their study abroad program, and otherwise comply with policies and procedures of the host university, IE3 Global, and their home university International Programs Office.
+Students must continue to make satisfactory academic progress throughout the application process and during their study abroad program and otherwise comply with policies and procedures of the host university, IE3 Global, and their home university International Programs Office.

 Each participant is placed individually with a family that has been carefully selected and prepared for the program.
 Students are provided with a private room and a key to the house.
 Participants eat their meals with the family, except when away on official field trips and optional excursions.

-The program fee does not include: transportation to and from Querétaro, Mexico, specific fees charged in Oregon on your home campus or personal expenses such as local transportation, entertainment /optional excursions, personal supplies or spending money.
+The program fee does not include transportation to and from Querétaro, Mexico, specific fees charged in Oregon on your home campus or personal expenses such as local transportation, entertainment /optional excursions, personal supplies or spending money.

 For further information please contact: jennifer.jewett@ie3global.org